AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 * TBIP75 formatted bitcoin request URIs.
 In addition to what BIP21 and BIP72 provide, they also contain a hash parameter (h) and additional URI parameters (r parameters) for fetching a payment request from.
 The hash parameter (h) is a hash of the payment request that is provided by the URI parameters (r parameters), which serves as a trust anchor to the original bitcoin request URI.
 The additional URI parameters (r parameters) allow for several protocols to be offered in order to fetch the payment request, such as HTTPs and bluetooth, giving options depending on what the payer's device has available.
 * BIP70 formatted payment requests in base43 encoded URIs.
 This is an experimental format that fits a (moderately sized) payment request into a QR-code, without the need for additional HTTP requests.
 It is _not_ backwards compatible to BIP21/BIP72/TBIP75.
 In order to enable this format on the payee side, go to the labs settings and tick "BIP70 for scan-to-pay".

 All of these formats except the plain base58-encoded bitcoin address can optionally include a Bluetooth address for sending direct payments in in person situations, in the BIP70/TBIP75 payment request that is fetched.
 This communication is described in TBIP74 and TBIP75.
 BIP70/TBIP75 also support sending direct payments to services via HTTP or HTTPS.
-Direct payments make use of payment messages and payment acks as defined in BIP70.
+Direct payments make use of payment messages and payment ACKs as defined in BIP70.

 ### Tap-to-pay